 - Complete a State Driver Accident Review (Std.
 Form 274) Form (PDF) which includes a signature and date from the driver’s immediate manager or supervisor and a signature and date from a reviewing officer.
 Reviewing officer must be at a level higher than the employee involved in the accident and should be an individual other than the manager or supervisor signing the form.
 By signing this form, the manager or supervisor is confirming the driver was in fact on official university business at the time of the accident;

 - Initiate any appropriate corrective action, verbal or written, and record corrective action taken in departmental personnel records, if appropriate;

-- Forward all completed vehicle accident forms to the campus Risk Management Office within 24 hours; along with photos of the damaged vehicle(s) and the police report, if applicable.
+- Forward all completed vehicle accident forms to Risk Management at RiskManagement@csulb.edu within 24 hours; along with photos of the damaged vehicle(s) and the police report, if applicable.